dIoMeDs/stegos-website/content/news/2019/11/ama-daku.md

 **For payment does it supports all kind of crypto and fiat?**

--We are a Swiss company and have to abide by Swiss law.
+> We are a Swiss company and have to abide by Swiss law.
 We are required to KYC anyone we directly sell tokens to.
 We are not required to KYC anyone who buys from exchanges, for example.

-There’s no use case for TAC at the moment.
+> There’s no use case for TAC at the moment.
 It’s something we will likely eliminate from our road map in favor of a tighter focus on secure and anonymous chat, red packets (viral growth feature) and decentralized and trustless OTC trading.

 **What is the reason and motivation for your team to create the Stegos project when the cryptocurrency market has many projects to solve this problem that occupy the majority of the market and customers?**

--We want to deliver not just private payments but a secure message and data bus that other applications can be built on top.
+> We want to deliver not just private payments but a secure message and data bus that other applications can be built on top.
 This is something unique and not seen in the market thus far!

 **What are some of the advantages Stegos has over it’s competitors?**

 **Revenue is a priority for all projects/companies, can you tell us how does Stegos generate revenue(from it’s technology) ?!**

--We are looking to make money from sales of applications built on top of our platform.
+> We are looking to make money from sales of applications built on top of our platform.
 It will take time before we get there, though.
 In the meantime, we are going to drive token growth through our viral features.

-Red packets is a feature that we borrowed from WeChat.
+> Red packets is a feature that we borrowed from WeChat.
 You can create a QR code using our app and post it anywhere, e.g. plaster it on walls or sidewalks.
 Scanning the QR code with your smartphone will get you a link to download our app.
 By scanning the QR code with the app you will try to open the red packet and get free tokens.
 It’s very important to note that this does not require you to have any tokens in your wallet, it’s free to try to open a red packet!

-You may or may not get free tokens every time you scan the QR code since this is random.
+> You may or may not get free tokens every time you scan the QR code since this is random.
 You can keep trying, though, until the packet is empty.
 There’s a technical delay of 2-3 seconds every time the packet is opened so we’ll be showing an add (animated GIF?) during this time.
 The ad can be set by the creator of the red packet.

-So red packets should drive growth and spead our app far and find, in addition to creating demand for our tokens.
+> So red packets should drive growth and spead our app far and find, in addition to creating demand for our tokens.
 And ads in the read packets should drive demand for the red packets themselves.

 **As I saw your introduction video regarding Stegos prototype, you will use face recognition to unlock the app, so my question is who/which party will store user data, in this case is our face id?**

--The face unlock is always particular to your smartphone platform and OS, e.g. iOS or Android.
+> The face unlock is always particular to your smartphone platform and OS, e.g. iOS or Android.
 We will not store or have access to this data, just integrate with what your smartphone OS providers to secure passwords.

 **One of the competitive advantages of Stegos is the Dev team who assures speedy developments of different functionalities on stegos ecosystem.
 I'd like to know more about your organization.
 Were there any significant challenges that your team encountered in the past?**